 So my life as a designer started out ordinarily enough.

-First a spell designing for manufacture of high end furniture followed by an intense period working in aeronautic interiors, where I was immersed in the intricacies of – and developed a passion for – working with base metals, precious metals, plastics, silicones, adhesives, titanium and advanced surface coatings.
+First a spell designing for manufacture of high end furniture followed by an intense period working in aeronautic interiors, where I was immersed in the intricacies of – and developed a passion for – working with metals, precious metals, plastics, silicones, adhesives, titanium and advanced surface coatings.
+It was the PhD of my post graduate life.

 Followed by a great role designing ATM/Kiosks for Amex, Sainsbury and Pathé, which furnished me with advanced CAD expertise and project management experience.